richeney/ansible-azure-cli/README.md

 # Install Azure CLI

-Ansible role to install the Azure CLI for either Ubuntu 16.04 (xenial) and 18.04 (bionic).
+Ansible role to install the Azure CLI for either Ubuntu 16.04 (xenial), 18.04 (bionic) or 20.04 (focal).

 ## Installation